scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 including the establishment of notational conventions, is the first step in the development of signal processing algorithms.

-Later, prototype algorithm development can be started using code cells.
-Initially synthesized signals (waveforms) can be used to validated the core functionality of an algorithm.
-Next, signal captures from the actual real-time hardware can be used as a source of test vectors to verify that performance metrics are being achieved.
+Later, prototype algorithm development is started using code cells.
+Initially synthesized signals (waveforms) are used to validated the core functionality of an algorithm.
+Next, signal captures from the actual real-time hardware are used as a source of test vectors to verify that performance metrics are being achieved.
 Notebooks can again be passed around to team members for further algorithm testing.
 Soon code cell functions can be moved to code modules and the code modules distributed to team members via GIT or some other distributed revision control system.
 At every step of the way ``matplotlib`` graphics are used to visualize performance of a particular algorithm, versus say a performance bound.

 Complete subsystem testing at the Python level may be sufficient in some cases.
-In a more typical case code will have to moved to a production environment and recoding may be required.
+In a more typical case code will be moved to a production environment and recoding may be required.
 It might also be that the model is simply an abstraction of real electronic hardware, in which case a hardware implementer uses the notebook (maybe just a PDF version) to create a hardware prototype.